Children of the 2020s study

 The Children of the 2020s study is a new nationally representative birth cohort study of babies born in England at the start of the 2020s.
 It has been commissioned by the Department for Education and will answer important scientific and policy questions regarding the family, early education and childcare determinants of early school success.

-The study is being led by Professor Pasco Fearon (UCL Psychology and Language Sciences, the University of Cambridge, and the Anna Freud National Centre for Children and Families) in partnership with Ipsos.
+The study is led by Professor Pasco Fearon (UCL Psychology and Language Sciences, the University of Cambridge, and the Anna Freud National Centre for Children and Families) in partnership with Ipsos.
 Study collaborators include the UCL Centre for Longitudinal Studies, the University of Oxford, and Birkbeck, University of London.

-Data access
+Data access and documentation

-Data from Wave 1 of the Children of the 2020s study are available for research purposes via the ONS Secure Research Service.
 Researchers who wish to use Children of the 2020s data will need to become an accredited researcher, and then apply for an accredited research project.

 Information for parents